gimindyjones/gimindyjones.github.io/about.md

 permalink: /about/
 ---

 Originally from South Korea, Gimin is a LA-native now based in SF.
 She draws inspiration from her environment.
-Naturally, her interest in web development and the tech sector has grown since graduating from UC Berkeley last year.
+Naturally, her interest in UX design and the tech sector in general has grown since graduating from UC Berkeley last year.

 ### Currently

-Pursuing a web developer internship.
+Pursuing a UX design and/or front-end web developer internship.
-Basic but growing familiarity with HTML/CSS, Ruby, and Javascript.
+Basic but growing familiarity with:
+Photoshop, Illustrator
+HTML/CSS, Javascript, Ruby.

 ### Drop me a line